Call us: 651-291-7263

 FAQ: What Does No-Fault Mean?

-• No fault insurance helps streamline the process so injury victims can get their money faster.
+• No-fault insurance helps streamline the process so injury victims can get their money faster.

-• There are several components to the no fault program, including personal injury protection (PIP) and uninsured/underinsured motorist coverage.
+• There are several components to the no-fault program, including personal injury protection (PIP) and uninsured/underinsured motorist coverage.

-• Motorists must carry no fault insurance in Minnesota, and their policies must meet state-mandated coverage limits.
+• Motorists must carry no-fault insurance in Minnesota, and their policies must meet state-mandated coverage limits.

-• Frequently, no fault policies don’t cover all of a victim’s accident-related expenses.
+• Frequently, no-fault policies don’t cover all of a victim’s accident-related expenses.
 Victims must take legal action to obtain full compensation.

 When someone suffers a severe injury in a car accident, one of their main concerns is how they’ll pay their medical bills.
-As a no fault state, MN makes it as easy as possible for victims to obtain money.
-But while Minnesota no fault insurance can go a long way toward paying your expenses, that doesn’t mean your problems are over.
+As a no-fault state, MN makes it as easy as possible for victims to obtain money.
+But while Minnesota no-fault insurance can go a long way toward paying your expenses, that doesn’t mean your problems are over.

-You can call 651-291-7263 or contact us online to schedule a free consultation.
+You can call (651) 291-7263 or contact us online to schedule a free consultation.

 What is PIP or No Fault Car Insurance in Minnesota?

-Minnesota no fault insurance provides coverage for you, your spouse, your children, any relatives you may have living in your home (if they don’t have their car insurance policy), and anyone who uses your car with your permission (as long as they don’t have their own policy).
+Minnesota no-fault insurance provides coverage for you, your spouse, your children, any relatives you may have living in your home (if they don’t have their car insurance policy), and anyone who uses your car with your permission (as long as they don’t have their own policy).

-Being a no fault state, Minnesota insurance simplifies the process of obtaining compensation for injuries and damages resulting from car accidents.
+Being a no-fault state, Minnesota insurance simplifies the process of obtaining compensation for injuries and damages resulting from car accidents.
 In this system, the emphasis is on seeking compensation from your insurance provider, regardless of who was to blame for the wreck.
-Here’s a brief look at some of the key components of the no fault system.
+Here’s a brief look at some of the key components of the no-fault system.

-Personal Injury Protection (PIP)
+How Does Personal Injury Protection (PIP) Help Injured Minnesota Drivers?

 Basic PIP Benefits

-The Threshold for Lawsuits
+The Threshold for Car Accident Lawsuits

-Minnesota’s no fault system has a threshold determining when you can pursue legal action against the at-fault party.
+Minnesota’s no-fault system has a threshold determining when you can pursue legal action against the at-fault party.
 This threshold is met when your medical expenses and losses exceed a specific limit or when your injuries are considered “qualifying injuries.”

 In cases that reach this threshold, you may have the option to seek compensation from the responsible party’s insurance through a personal injury lawsuit.